josephmisiti/awesome-machine-learning/README.md

 * [TFLearn](https://github.com/tflearn/tflearn) - Deep learning library featuring a higher-level API for TensorFlow.
 * [REP](https://github.com/yandex/rep) - an IPython-based environment for conducting data-driven research in a consistent and reproducible way.
 REP is not trying to substitute scikit-learn, but extends it and provides better user experience.
 * [rgf_python](https://github.com/fukatani/rgf_python) - Python bindings for Regularized Greedy Forest (Tree) Library.
-* [skbayes](https://github.com/AmazaspShumik/sklearn-bayes) - Python package for Bayesian Machine Learning with scikit-learn API
+* [skbayes](https://github.com/AmazaspShumik/sklearn-bayes) - Python package for Bayesian Machine Learning with scikit-learn API.
 * [fuku-ml](https://github.com/fukuball/fuku-ml) - Simple machine learning library, including Perceptron, Regression, Support Vector Machine, Decision Tree and more, it's easy to use and easy to learn for beginners.
-* [Xcessiv](https://github.com/reiinakano/xcessiv) - A web-based application for quick, scalable, and automated hyperparameter tuning and stacked ensembling
+* [Xcessiv](https://github.com/reiinakano/xcessiv) - A web-based application for quick, scalable, and automated hyperparameter tuning and stacked ensembling.
 * [PyTorch](https://github.com/pytorch/pytorch) - Tensors and Dynamic neural networks in Python with strong GPU acceleration
 * [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch) - Implementations of Machine Learning models from scratch in Python with a focus on transparency.
 Aims to showcase the nuts and bolts of ML in an accessible way.
 * [Edward](http://edwardlib.org/) - A library for probabilistic modeling, inference, and criticism.
 Built on top of TensorFlow.